Costa Rica: Overview

 - all the companies controlled directly or indirectly by each of the companies or individuals mentioned in the preceding points;

-- a detailed description of the main goods and services produced or offered by the undertakings involved in the merger, specifying their use in the market;
+- a detailed description of the main goods and services produced or offered by the undertakings involved in the merger;

 - an enumeration of the substitute goods and services that are normally considered as being within the same markets due to their physical or technical characteristics, use or functions, consumer or user perceptions, pricing, distribution system, or legal or regulatory product definitions;

-- a list of the agents producing or offering goods or services that could be competitors of the ones produced or offered by the undertakings involved in the merger, including their share of total domestic sales;
+- a list of the agents producing or offering goods or services that could be competitors of the goods or services produced or offered by the undertakings involved in the merger;

 - a description of the relevant markets involved;